Data management planning

 To write your DMP, it is recommended that you use DMPonline Sheffield, a resource containing funder and University templates, detailed guidance to help you, and the option to request feedback on your plan from the Library team.

-DMPs are required by most research funders and recommended as part of the University’s Research Data Management Policy.
+Data Management Plans are required as part of the University’s Research Data Management Policy.
+DMPs are also required by most research funders.

-All postgraduate research students starting in the academic year 2019/2020 onwards are required to submit a DMP as part of their confirmation review and maintain this plan over the course of their research.
+All postgraduate research students are required to submit a DMP as part of their confirmation review and maintain this plan over the course of their research.

-It is also recommended that DMPs are included in any ethics applications to help reviewers understand what steps are being taken to protect sensitive research data, for more information about this please see the UREC guidance.
+It is also recommended that DMPs are included in any ethics applications to help reviewers understand what steps are being taken to protect sensitive research data, for more information about this please see University ethics applications guidance.

 Templates, examples and further resources

-The Library has created a practical guide to using DMPonline and specific guidance to support supervisors, as well as a short video introduction to DMPonline.
+The Library has created a practical guide to using DMPonline and specific guidance to support supervisors.

 The Digital Curation Centre also provides a detailed guide to creating DMPs and examples of completed plans.